- Public Utilities

-If you have any questions or concerns about the stormwater program for the City of Troy, please send your comments to [email protected] troyny.gov.
+If you have any questions or concerns about the stormwater program for the City of Troy, please send your comments to the email of Chris Wheland.
 If you know of an illicit discharge or connection, please contact 518-237-0611 immediately.
 Below are informational links to help you better understand stormwater.

-IDDE Local Law prohibits Illicit discharges, activities and connections to City of Troy Separate Storm Sewer System
+Prohibits Illicit discharges, activities and connections to City of Troy Separate Storm Sewer System.

-(MS4s) Permit No. GP-0-10-002 SPDES General Permit for Stormwater Discharges from Municipal Seperate Storm Sewer Systems
+SPDES General Permit for Stormwater Discharges from Municipal Separate Storm Sewer Systems.

-For more information on how you or your business can help accomplish the City’s Stormwater Management Program, download the US EPA brochures below.
+For more information on how you or your business can help accomplish the City’s Stormwater Management Program, download the following US EPA brochures.

-City of Troy Public Presentation of Stormwater Management Program
+- City of Troy Public Presentation of Stormwater Management Program (PDF)

 - Lawn and Landscaping (PDF)